Frequently Asked Questions

 The majority of our products are Kosher Certified, view a list of our Allergen/Special Dietary Information for all of our products, here.
 The certification varies by product, but details on each product’s specific Kosher certification can be found on the product pages.
 Our certifying partner is Vaad HaKashruth in Kansas City, MO.

 We do not have sugar free or sugar substitute chocolate bars.
 Our chocolate contains three (two, really, since the cocoa butter comes from the same cocoa beans) ingredients: cocoa beans, organic sugar, and cocoa butter (that comes from the cocoa beans).
 We make the cocoa butter ourselves and we are the first small batch chocolate maker in the US to do this.
 We do, however, have Roasted Cocoa Nibs, which do not contain sugar.

-Everything we make is gluten-free except for our Limited Edition S'more Bark, Dark Chocolate + Malted Milk CollaBARation™ Bar and Chocolate Covered Malt Balls.
+Everything we make is gluten-free except for our seasonal Limited Edition S'more Bark, Dark Chocolate + Malted Milk CollaBARation™ Bar and Chocolate Covered Malt Balls.
 Our signature dark chocolates contain only two ingredients: cocoa beans and organic sugar.
 We don’t use lecithin, vanilla, or any other additives.

 Yes—we use nuts in some of our chocolate.
 This means that all of our chocolate is made on equipment that may have been in contact with nuts.
 Therefore, our other chocolate products may contain traces of peanuts and/or tree nuts.
 We are a very small factory and unfortunately, we do not have the ability to have a separate production line for a totally nut-free environment.